How to Apply (Under 18)

 Under "Find an Opportunity", you may search for available volunteer projects.
 Click on a service title to view a description containing an overview of the tasks and responsibilities, skills required, and dates/times needed.
 Some projects possess a specific age or skill requirement.
 Please refer to the listing for all criteria.

-Applicants must attend a mandatory orientation webinar before starting their volunteer service.
-The session is live and held online (no travel necessary) Orientations covers important policies and topics related to having a successful service experience.
+All volunteers recommended for final approval must complete any required trainings and attend orientation before starting their volunteer service.
+Orientations cover important policies and topics related to having a successful service experience.
+Trainings and orientation sessions are available virtually (no travel necessary).

 If you have questions regarding the application process, please contact the Office of Volunteer Services at email@example.com.